Naman-Pal/SIHMON/ceng355report.md

 ## 7.0 Appendix
 ### 7.1 Firmware code
-This is the link to our firmware, which includes individual Python test files for each of our sensors, and our final Python program.
+This is the link to the firmware, which includes individual Python test files for each of the sensors, and the final Python program.
 The final program is in the 'Final Python' directory and includes 4 files: 3 dependencies, and one main file.
 [Link to firmware](firmware).
 ### 7.2 Mobile Application code
-This is the link to the GitHub repository of our software project for the mobile app.
+This is the link to the GitHub repository of the software project for the mobile app.
 The app is built on Android Studio with Java and XML.
 [Link to GitHub repository of the Mobile App Project](https://github.com/ZoyebaMahbub5837/InfantHealthMonitor).

 ## 8.0 References